Here's What the FDA's Full Approval of the Pfizer & Moderna COVID-19 Vaccines Mean for YouFeb. 14, 2022 - Katie McCallum

 Full approval means a few more behind-the-scenes things

-While it may not mean much to you right now, full approval means Pfizer is now free to market the vaccine and continue to offer it beyond the pandemic.
+While it may not mean much to you right now, full approval means Pfizer and Moderna are now free to market the vaccines and continue to offer them beyond the pandemic.

-"The Pfizer-BioNTech COVID-19 vaccine will now also go by the name of Comirnaty and can be marketed for the prevention of COVID-19 disease in people16 years of age and older," says Dr. Sostman.
+Pfizer's COVID-19 vaccine will now also go by the name of Comirnaty and can be marketed to people 16+ for the prevention of COVID-19.
+Moderna's vaccine can now be marketed by the name of Spikevax to people 18+.

-Lastly, full approval now means that the Pfizer-BioNTech COVID-19 vaccine can be used "off label."
+Full approval also means that the Pfizer and Moderna COVID-19 vaccines can now be prescribed "off label."

-"What this means is that you and your health care provider can use the vaccine in a way that's not approved by the FDA.
-An example of that right now would be as a booster shot, which is different from the third shots already being administered to immunocompromised people," says Dr. Sostman.
+"What this means is that you and your health care provider can use the vaccine in a way that's not approved by the FDA," says Dr. Sostman.

 This is very common with many FDA-approved medications that are used by physicians and patients outside of the FDA guidelines.
-But do keep in mind: If you and your health care provider make the decision to administer a booster shot of Pfizer, know that FDA has not determined that this specific use is safe and effective.
+But do keep in mind: If you and your health care provider make the decision to use one of these vaccines off label, know that FDA has not determined that this specific use is safe and effective.